William (Billy) F. Graham, Jr.

 - 2005: Living in God’s Love: The New York Crusade

 - 2006: The Journey

 - 2011: Nearing Home: Life, Faith and Finishing Well

 - 2012: The Heaven Answer Book

 - 2013: The Reason for My Hope: Salvation

 - 2015: Where I Am: Heaven, Eternity and Our Life Beyond

 The following is a partial list of the numerous awards received by Mr. Graham:

-- Ten Most Admired Men in the World from the Gallup Poll since 1948 a total of 57 times, including 51 consecutive in 2013– more than any other individual in the world, placing him at the head of the overall list of those most admired by Americans for the past five decades
+- Ten Most Admired Men in the World from the Gallup Poll since 1948—a total of 61 times, including 55 consecutive as of 2017—more than any other individual in the world, placing him at the head of the overall list of those most admired by Americans for the past six decades

 - Clergyman of the Year from the National Pilgrim Society